Adventures of a Gluten-Free Thru-Hiker

 Final Thoughts as a Gluten-Free Hiker

-Though you may be preparing your own meals to save dollars, it won’t do any good if you don’t enjoy what you create.
-Identify your individual taste preferences and craft meals that fit.
+Though you may be preparing your meals to save dollars, it won’t do any good if you don’t enjoy what you create.
+Identify your taste preferences and craft meals that fit.
 If you are planning a long thru-hike, I highly recommend doing at least a week-long shakedown hike beforehand.
-Sometimes your favorite meal isn’t as good when you eat it day after day, especially week after week.
+Sometimes, your favorite meal isn’t as good when you eat it day after day, especially week after week.
 In the end, remember: recipes are more like guidelines!

 DISCLOSURE: Some of the links on this page are affiliate links, which means we may receive a modest commission if purchases are made through those links.
-This adds no cost to our readers and helps us keep our site up and running.
+This adds no cost to our readers and helps us keep our site running.
 Our reputation is our most important asset, so we only include links for products we use ourselves.

 Did you find this post helpful?